greenelab/deep-review/manuscript.md

 A stacked autoencoder took two such vectors as input for the prediction of contact between two residues.
 The authors evaluated the performance of this method with several classifiers and showed that a deep neural network classifier paired with the stacked autoencoder significantly exceeded classical machine learning accuracy.

-Because many studies used predefined higher-level features, one of the benefits of deep learning — automatic feature extraction — is not fully leveraged.
+Because many studies used predefined higher-level features, one of the benefits of deep learning---automatic feature extraction---is not fully leveraged.
 More work is needed to determine the best ways to represent raw protein sequence information so that the full benefits of deep learning as an automatic feature extractor can be realized.

 ### MHC-peptide binding